The Stages of Marital Crisis

 What I learned was stunning.
 Some marriages start off healthy, and then become sick.
-Once sick, they deteriorate in predictable stages, until they die, while other marriages begin that are already sick, meaning that one or both people was already disillusioned at the time of the wedding, but for whatever reason married anyway.
+Once sick, they deteriorate in predictable stages, until they die, while other marriages begin that are already sick, meaning that one or both people were already disillusioned at the time of the wedding, but for whatever reason, married anyway.
 These relationships also go through the same stages, and unless something is done, the marriage ultimately dies.

-After seeing how these experiences played out over many years, I combined my research with how marriages die with what happens when the truth of the unhappiness is finally revealed and the marriage crisis begins.
+After seeing how these experiences played out over many years, I combined my research with how marriages die with what happens when the truth of the unhappiness is finally revealed, and the marriage crisis begins.

 The graphic below is a result of that.